-Most Dream contests are judged by "This Cat You Know" (President) and "Some Kitterwing" (Executive Producer).
-Sometimes other Creators and Associates will help judge as well, especially when focusing on special areas like storyline, artwork, etc. The list of what is examined sometimes varies for different contests, but in general it stays mostly the same.
-Usually each category has a 1-5 score and the totals are tallied at the end, with the highest scores winning.
+Most Dream contests are judged by "This Cat You Know" (President) and "Some Kitterwing" (Executive Producer), and other Creators and Associates.
+Each category has a 1-5 score and the totals are tallied at the end, with the highest scores winning.
 Posted below are some details about the contest categories that are always a part of each contest.

-This is probably the aspect that "This Cat You Know" looks for the most.
-Did he enjoy touring the Dream and trying out all the things to do there?
+The most important category!
+Was touring the Dream and trying out all the things to do there enjoyable?
 Was it interesting and designed with others' enjoyment in mind?
 Fun also includes whether the activities in the Dream were too difficult to accomplish for most people and if they were too hard to find.
 You don't want to frustrate those there to have fun.

 Stuff To Do

-Making something original in your Dream entry will give you high marks.
-This might mean making a kind of Dream no one has seen before, or it might be doing an original twist on an old theme.
-The originality can also be in the art that you use, or maybe the music or sounds.
-You can create a new type of game or some other new DS that no one has tried before.
-Maybe you've written up a new story or continuity that's all yours.
-Finding at least something original to add to your dream can really help your points.
-Don't forget to note in your write up about your Dream what those original pieces are though, so judges and dream visitors can see.
+This might mean making a kind of Dream no one has seen before, or doing an original twist on an old theme.
+The originality can also be in the art, story, music or sounds, a new type of game, or new DS.
+Don't forget to note in your write up about your Dream what those original pieces are though, so judges and Dream visitors can see.

-This is the area that "Some Kitterwing" judges the most strongly!
-This category is for examining whether you have viable Dream design and attention to detail.
-Taking some time before you start Dreamweaving to plan out the layout of your Dream will go a long way in this category.
+This is about viable Dream design and attention to detail.
+Taking some time before you start Dreamweaving to plan out the layout of your Dream will go a long way.
 Make sure everything flows well, especially since a lot of players will visit it.
-To get points in this category, you will need your Dream entry to have a cohesive look and feel like everything matches.
-A top winner's Dream will even look like players have been inhabiting it for a while; not sterile and unwelcoming.
+To get points in this category, have a cohesive look and make sure things match.
+A top winner's Dream will even look like players have been inhabiting it for a while.

 Some examples include: Edging your paths, having organic shorelines, wooded areas, and grassy plains, keeping colors matching, not repeating the same objects/floors on the same screen without variances or designed patterns.
-Also, make sure players can't see clipped areas that they shouldn't in the Dream such as the upstairs off in the black.
-This attention to detail can be time consuming but can really set your Dream apart and help make it a winner.
+Also, make sure players can't see clipped areas that they shouldn't, such as the upstairs off in the black.

 Graphite and GraceKitten's Spring 2005 entry had an excellent inventory system made from DragonSpeak.

-Using patches in dreams is not required in most dream contests; even using original patchwork is not required.
-However, your chances of winning do get higher with new, original artwork in the dream.
+Using custom patches in Dreams is not required in most Dream contests; even using original patchwork is not required.
+However, your chances of winning do increase with some!

-Patching can mean avatars, portraits, objects, floors, walls, and interface.
 The quality of the art is also important.
-Make sure it looks like it matches the other art in the dream.
-It should have matching perspective, outlines, shadows, and scale and should fit well in the Furcadia palette.
-You won't get as high of patch score with badly made art, so this is a good place to get help if you aren't used to patching.
-It is okay to use the art from the patch archive or from someone else if express permission is given.
-You MUST give credit to the artists either in a readme attached to the Dream entry, or in the entry text of the Dream, or its webpage.
+All should have matching perspective, outlines, shadows, scale, and color palette.
+You won't get as high of patch score with mis-matching or low quality pieces, so this is a good place to get help if you aren't used to patching.
+You can use art from someone else if express permission is given.
+Give credit to the artists either in a readme attached to the Dream entry, in the entry text, or webpage.